-The next section to the peak is fairly straight forward and you shouldn't have any issues.
+The next section to the peak is fairly straightforward and you shouldn't have any issues.
 However, it seems as if the track gets a little steeper towards the top so prepare your legs for a burn.

 The last few hundred meters of elevation are the steepest of the entire Walshs Pyramid hike.
 In saying that, it doesn't involve any scrambling, just a constant incline until you reach the rocky outcrop at the summit.

-Walsh's Pyramid Summit
+Views From the Walsh's Pyramid Summit

 There are several spots to sit and rest and enjoy the views.
 I found that the best views were just a little further down past the summit where there are some large flat rocks that make a perfect vantage point.

-Also make sure that you keep an eye out for the trail markings.
+Also, make sure that you keep an eye out for the trail markings.
 At some sections, it can get a little hard to stay on the trail, especially if there is lingering fog or cloud cover near the summit.